GregoryAshton/bilby-laplace/README.md

    - **smc**: use the Laplace Gaussian as a starting distribution for [aspire](https://github.com/bilby-dev/aspire) SMC posterior sampling, which iteratively refines samples toward the true posterior
+   - **inprior**: draw from the proposal and keep only samples within the prior support, evaluating the likelihood for retained samples.
+Useful as a fast filter when the proposal is well-matched to the prior.
    - **None**: skip resampling entirely and return raw Gaussian samples

 6. **Evidence estimation** — The Laplace log-evidence